codingMustache/codingMustache/README.md

 ## Joke of the Day

-People who don't eat gluten are really going against the grain.
+A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+Which RAID array type is associated with data mirroring?
- 1. PC-9801
+ 1. RAID 1
- 2. MSX
+ 2. RAID 5
- 3. Xmillennium
+ 3. RAID 10
- 4. FM-7
+ 4. RAID 0

 <details>
   <summary>Answer</summary>
-  FM-7
+  RAID 1
 </details>